abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ### The Projects

-From the database point of view, there are three important projects those will be explained in the next sections.
+From the database point of view, there is one important project that will be explained in the next sections.

 #### .EntityFrameworkCore Project